theorlbooth/Project_1/README.md

 ### Wireframes

-I used a few different techonoligies in order to plan and wireframe my project - largely depending on whether I was by my computer or not and if I needed to run any calculations:
+I used a few different technologies in order to plan and wireframe my project - largely depending on whether I was by my computer or not and if I needed to run any calculations:

 ![wireframe](Screenshots/WF_1.png)
 ![wireframe_2](Screenshots/WF_2.png)